 If you want to do something foody not winey (though they also produce wine in limited runs), visit Round Pound Estates in Rutherford, which produces artisanal olive oils and vinegars, and take a tour of the olive oil mill.
 Your pet is welcome to accompany you on leash but is not allowed inside for the olive oil and vinegar tastings.

 If you’re traveling in October and the timing is right, be sure to get over to the St. Helena Harvest Festival to see the Pet Parade.
-While it is a huge event on the local doggy social calendar, the parade also attracted some non-canines last year, including a horse, a goat, numerous rabbits, a cockatiel, and a scorpion named Roxy.
-There are prizes for best costume and a special category for senior and disabled pets.
+While it is a huge event on the local doggy social calendar, the parade has also attracted some non-canines over the years, including horses, goats, numerous rabbits, a cockatiel, and a scorpion named Roxy.
+There are prizes for best costume, most creative, and best owner/pet lookalike.

 And if you want to do something kind of silly with your pet (actually, it sounds sillier than it is), go visit the Petrified Forest in Calistoga to check out their grove of 3 million-year-old petrified redwood trees.
 Your pet is welcome to explore with you on leash but make sure he doesn’t try to treat these fallen giants like the local fire hydrant.
 Definitely not cool.